royhansen99/arena-pool-cpp/README.md

   `T`, if it is a class `args` should be constructor parameters.
   Size: sizeof(T)
 - `void* `allocate_raw(i)` // Allocate a raw chunk of `i` bytes/chars.
-- `bool reset_grow(i)` // Grow the pool by `i` bytes (on top of
-  current size).
-If this isn't a child arena, it will realloc() when
+- `bool resize(i)` // Resize the arena to `i` bytes.
+If this isn't a
+  child arena it will free+malloc a new buffer, otherwise it will
-  growing, otherwise it will grab a new allocation without freeing the
+  grab a new allocation from it's parent without freeing the previous
-  previous allocation, since individual allocations can't be freed from
-  an arena.
-So in general you probably only want to grow an arena if it is
+  allocation.
+So in general you want to avoid resizing child arenas
-  a parent.
+  because it leads to wasted memory.
+Resizing will reset/clear data in the pool.
 - `void reset()` // Reset offset to 0, freeing up all bytes in the arena for re-use.
 - `size_t size()` // Get the total bytes/chars allocated in the arena.